suryajeetlondhe/flutter_interview_questions/README.md

 smooth app experience!"

 ---

-49) What is an Isolate in Flutter?
+49.What is an Isolate in Flutter?
+---
-    👉 Isolates are independent memory spaces that run parallel to the main Dart thread, used for handling heavy computations without blocking the UI.
+👉 Isolates are independent memory spaces that run parallel to the main Dart thread, used for
+    handling heavy computations without blocking the UI.
     👉 Unlike threads, isolates do not share memory, making them safer for concurrency but requiring message passing for communication.